-Research and development expenses consist or will consist of preclinical development of our product candidates and discovery efforts (including conducting preclinical studies), manufacturing development efforts, preparing for and conducting clinical trials and activities related to regulatory filings for our product candidates.
-Research and development expenses are recognized as incurred and payments made prior to the receipt of goods or services to be used in research and development are capitalized until the goods or services are received.
+Research and development expenses consist or will consist of preclinical development of our product candidates and discovery efforts (including conducting preclinical studies), manufacturing development efforts, preparing for and conducting clinical trials, and activities related to regulatory fillings for our product candidates.
+Research and development expenses are recognized as incurred, and payments made prior to the receipt of goods or services to be used in research and development are capitalized until the goods or services are received.
 Costs incurred in obtaining technology licenses through asset acquisitions are charged to research and development expense if the licensed technology has not reached technological feasibility and has no alternative future use.
 Research and development expenses include or could include:

-- employee-related expenses, including salaries, bonuses, benefits, stock-based compensation and other related costs for those employees involved in research and development efforts; - external research and development expenses incurred under agreements with clinical research organizations, investigative sites and consultants to conduct our preclinical studies; - costs related to manufacturing material for preclinical studies and clinical trials, including fees paid to contract manufacturing organizations; - laboratory supplies and research materials; - · costs related to compliance with regulatory requirements; and - facilities, depreciation and other allocated expenses, which include direct and allocated expenses for rent, maintenance of facilities, insurance and equipment.
+- employee-related expenses, including salaries, bonuses, benefits, stock-based compensation, and other related costs for those employees involved in research and development efforts; - external research and development expenses incurred under agreements with clinical research organizations, investigative sites, and consultants to conduct our preclinical studies; - costs related to manufacturing material for preclinical studies and clinical trials, including fees paid to contract manufacturing organizations: - · laboratory supplies and research materials; - · costs related to compliance with regulatory requirements; and - facilities, depreciation, and other allocated expenses, which include direct and allocated expenses for rent, maintenance of facilities, insurance, and equipment.

 Research and development activities are central to our business model.
-We do not currently intend to track our research and development expenses on a program-by-program basis as such costs will be deployed across multiple projects under development.
 Product candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We plan to substantially increase our research and development expenses for the foreseeable future as we develop our product candidates and manufacturing processes and conduct discovery and research activities for our preclinical and clinical programs.
-We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of our product candidates due to the inherently unpredictable nature of preclinical and clinical development.
-Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
-We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical studies and clinical trials, regulatory developments and our ongoing assessments as to each product candidate's commercial potential.
-We will need to raise substantial additional capital in the future.
-Our clinical development costs are expected to increase significantly as we commence, continue and expand our clinical trials.
+We anticipate that our research and development expenses will increase in the future as we continue to develop our product candidates and manufacturing processes and conduct discovery and research activities for our preclinical and clinical programs.
+We cannot determine with certainty the timing of initiation, the duration, or the completion costs of current or future preclinical studies and clinical trials of our product candidates due to the inherently unpredictable nature of preclinical and clinical development.
+Clinical and preclinical development timelines, the probability of success, and development costs can differ materially from expectations.
+We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical studies and clinical trials, regulatory developments, and our ongoing assessments as to each product candidate's commercial potential.
+Our clinical development costs are expected to increase significantly as we commence, continue, and expand our clinical trials.
 Our future expenses may vary significantly each period based on factors such as: